 Here is a guide to securing life-long accommodations for adult children with special needs from a blogger in the USA.
 If offers general guidance.

 Carers FIRST provide a guide to carer assessments.
-You can either speak to a Carers FIRST support worker, or contact Lincolnshire County Council’s Customer Service Centre by calling them on 01522 782224 or emailing firstname.lastname@example.org
+First point of contact is the County Council’s Customer Service Centre: 01522 782224 firstname.lastname@example.org

 Carers UK has produced a more detailed carer’s assessments guide for adult carers of adults (over 18 years) who are disabled, ill or elderly.
 They also offer a factsheet.
 It has a chapter about carers of adults.
 Click icon on the right to see it.